 The second reason is, there’s a ton of research coming out to support the incredible benefits of mindfulness.

 Evidence for the Benefits of Mindfulness

-Beginning in the 1970’s, researchers started looking into the health benefits of mindfulness.
-Over the ensuing decades, as more and more studies found positive results, it gained acceptance as an effective strategy for improving health.
-There have been numerous studies that support a range of benefits.
-And the great thing is, many of these benefits are accessible even to beginners to mindfulness.
+In the 1970’s, researchers started looking into the health benefits of mindfulness.
+Since then, study after study has found positive results.
+And this has led to widespread acceptance of mindfulness as an effective strategy for improving health.
+Numerous studies support a wide range of benefits.
+And the great thing is, many of them are accessible even for mindfulness beginners.
+They include the following: